mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "Surely you can make an exception"

-  "And I would surely be sent to Ulu for it."
+  "And I would surely be sent to Ulukoma for it."

   He sighed in frustration burying his eyes in his hand.